CR0NYM3X/POSTGRESQL/InventoryMaster/readme.md

         grant pg_execute_server_program to systest;
         grant pg_execute_server_program to systest;  --  must be superuser or a member of the pg_execute_server_program role to COPY to or from an external program

     END IF;

+    IF    current_database()  = 'dbaplicaciones' THEN
+        -- Crear el usuario
+	ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO systest;
+    END IF;

     execute '    GRANT CONNECT ON DATABASE "' ||  current_database()  || '" TO systest';